 The Budgeting Loan phone number is 0800 169 0140.
-You can use the Budgeting Loan number to request an SF500 or to ask questions regarding the progress of your Budgeting Loan application.
+You can use the Budgeting Loan number to request an SF500 or to ask questions regarding the progress of your Budgeting Loan application

 How long does it take to get a budgeting loan?

-A postal claim can take up to 31 working days, a Text message usually takes 7 working days and 25 days if you apply online but accepted the loan offer by post.
+A postal claim can take up to 31 working days; a text message usually takes 7 working days and 25 days if you apply online but accept the loan offer by post.

-Budgeting loans are not always guaranteed, and they may be delayed due to eligibility requirements or administrative backlogs.
+Also, budgeting loans are not always guaranteed, and they may be delayed due to eligibility requirements or administrative backlogs.

-Be sure to submit all necessary documents promptly and correctly in order to receive your budgeting loan as soon as possible.
+Be sure to submit all necessary documents promptly and correctly to receive your budgeting loan as soon as possible.

 Are budgeting loans still available?

-This loan doesn’t count as an income and hence, it will not impact other benefits that you are on.
-You need to provide your national insurance number and other important information in the claim form.
-Usually, it takes around 5-6 weeks for a budgeting loan to be processed.
+You must provide your national insurance number and other important information in the claim form.
+Usually, it takes around 5-6 weeks for a budgeting loan to be sanctioned and disbursed.

 What are some other ways to deal with debts?